 • testamentary or other legacy trusts.

-Structured giving can also occur without using a dedicated financial vehicle from individuals and families (Philanthropy Australia).
+Structured giving can also occur without using a dedicated financial vehicle from individuals and families (for more information see Philanthropy Australia).

 How to account for inflation?